StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 Over time, several incidents have affected the availability of packages in our APT and YUM repositories, leading to unexpected downtime for users relying on these installation methods.

 To address these issues and enhance reliability, we are transitioning to a unified, highly available distribution system.
 This new system supports all package formats (.deb and .rpm) and architectures (AMD64 and ARM64), providing a consistent experience across Linux distributions.
+Our site uses HTTPS, and every package comes with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum) and [GPG](https://www.gnupg.org/) signature.

 Key benefits include: